Shubhkesarwani02/officebanao-assignment/README.md

-# Image Asset Management Application
+# OfficeBanao Assignment - Image Management Application

 A modern, responsive React application for uploading, editing, and managing image assets.
 This application allows users to upload images, perform basic image editing operations, and view their image collection in an attractive masonry-style layout.